Sunday Concert Series

 April 26 – Quartet 61 – Vive La France!*

-Alba Quintet Performs Vivaldi’s Four Seasons* – will be rescheduled
+Alba Quintet Performs Vivaldi’s Four Seasons* – Rescheduled January 24, 2027

 The Alba Quintet features a flute with four amazingly talented string players to perform all Four Seasons by Vivaldi.
 Vivaldi’s The Four Seasons remains one of the most iconic works in classical music to this day.
 Composed in the early 18th century, this set of violin concertos vividly portrays the shifting moods and imagery of Spring, Summer, Autumn, and Winter.
 The flutist and violinists alternate between the concerto and orchestral parts for a performance not soon to be forgotten.